absence de règles sans grossesse

 "The absence of periods is not a sign of good athletic performance, but a signal from your body asking you to slow down and nourish it better."

-In cases of amenorrhoea linked to sport, it can be useful to keep a spare period panty in your bag, just in case your period returns unexpectedly.
-It’s a discreet, washable and reusable solution, perfect for an active lifestyle.
-Their ergonomic design and fast absorption make them an essential ally.
-And don’t worry if your flow is quite heavy!
-The heavy-flow period panty absorbs the equivalent of several tampons without shifting, swelling or saturating—pure bliss! 🩵
+In cases of sport-related amenorrhea, it can be helpful to keep a spare period panty in your bag, just in case your period returns unexpectedly.
+It’s a discreet, washable, and reusable solution, perfect for an active lifestyle.
+Their ergonomic design and quick absorption make them an essential ally.
+And don’t worry if your flow is heavy!
+The heavy-flow period panty absorbs the equivalent of several tampons without shifting, swelling, or saturating—pure bliss! 🩵

 Our selection of period panties for stress-free workouts ⛹🏻♀️